ouaddani/Doubly-linked-list/README.md

 # Doubly-linked-list
-this is an example of linked list throughout manipulation of list we will be:
+this is an example of doubly linked list, throughout manipulation of pointers we will be able to perform many tasks as:
 1.creating nodes
 2.displaying our list
 3.inserting new nodes either at the begining or end or just somewhere the list